ZeDKoN/ShopsAPI/README.md

 We can deploy in in cloud infrastructure, a creating containers to be run in VM/HostMachin with docker, and a system of cluster management like OpenShift.

 ## Author
 Francisco San Roman
-Please for any question, contact me at franciscosanroman@gmail.com
+For any question, contact me at franciscosanroman@gmail.com

 ## License